-- The Company's call centre has been available 99.999% of the time (2020: 99.999%), better than the limit set of 98% - The Company's website has been available 99.999% of the time (2020: 99.999%), better than the limit set of 98%
+\cdot The Company's call centre has been available 99.999% of the time (2021: 99.999%), better than the limit set of 98%

+• The Company's website has been available 99.999% of the time (2021: 99.999%), better than the limit set of 98%

-• The current customer retention rate is 80% (2020: 80%), better than the limit set of 75%
+• The current customer retention rate is 76% (2021: 80%), better than the limit set of 75%.
+The customer retention rate of digital motor reached 86%, the overall retention is affected though by the lower rates coming from Aggregator and Brokerage sales.

 Under Solvency II, Operational Risk is the risk of loss arising from inadequate or failed internal processes, or from personnel and systems, or from external events.
 Operational risk should include legal risks, as well as risks arising from strategic decisions.
-The operational risk module is designed to address operational risks to the extent that these have not been explicitly covered in other risk modules
+The operational risk module is designed to address operational risks to the extent that these have not been explicitly covered in other risk modules.